Welcome to Welch!

 Follow the City of Welch on Facebook

-Former Deputy Timothy Vineyard is now the Assistant Police Chief.
+Former Assistant Police Chief Timothy Vineyard is now the Chief of Police Chief.
 Vineyard said he hopes to get a lot done while working with the city of Welch.
-He also wants to get to know the community a little better.

 Vineyard added he and other officers at the police department are working with city officials to help boost tourism and keep Welch clean.